rackerlabs/support-how-to/content/how-to/rackspace-email/administrator-guide-for-rackspace-webmail-multi-factor-authentication/index.md

    If you have multiple domains in your account, you must select the domain for which you want to manage multi-factor authentication.

-3. In the left-side menu click **Settings**, and then click **Webmail Settings**.
+3. In the left-side menu, click **Settings** and then click **Webmail Settings**.
-4. In the Admin-Only Settings section, select the desired multi-factor authentication option, and then save the setting.
+4. In the **Admin-Only Settings** section, select the desired multi-factor authentication option and then save the setting.

 {{<image src="admin-only-settings.png" alt="" title="">}}